Losant/losant-docs/docs/workflows/custom-nodes/walkthrough.md

 * Click the `Store HTTP Error At Payload Path` radio button.
 API requests can fail for a variety of reasons.
 This option will cause the node to put those errors on the payload instead of causing the entire custom node to throw an error.
 * Set the `Payload Path to Store Error Response` to "working.result".
 You may notice this is the same payload path as the successful response, but since we're just passing through either the response or the error, this works well for us.

-The HTTP node will place an `error` object on the payload path if the API request fails.
+The HTTP Node will place an `error` object on the payload path if the API request fails.
 This is right in line with our recommended best practice for how nodes should output data.
 If the node produces an error for any reason, the result data should be an object with an "error" property that contains further details.
 This provides a standard way for users to handle errors across all nodes.

 Now that our result is on our payload, we need to tell the Output Node to return it to the user.
-Click the Output Node and change the `Result Path` field "working.result", which will return whatever object is on your payload at "working.result" back to the outer workflow.
+Click the Output Node and change the `Result Path` field to "working.result", which will return whatever object is on your payload at "working.result" back to the outer workflow.

 ![Output Node Options](/images/workflows/custom-nodes/walkthrough/output-node-options.png "Output Node Options")